meredithcook/meredithcook.github.io/_posts/2025-06-07-when-life-is-a-chevy-chase-movie.md

+---
+layout: post
+title: When Life is a Chevy Chase Movie
+date: 2025-05-30
+description: A series of home maintance (and other) issues has me reflecting on gratitude.
+image: '/images/faucet.jpg' # Add image post (optional)
+tags: [reflection]
+GA: G-DHPTC39GDF
+---
 The last two weeks have been quite eventful in the Cook household.
 Septic tank issues and a busted pipe under our house had us making phone call after phone call to a septic company, a plumber, a water damage company, and our insurance agent.
 At the same time, we had to replace the AC in my car, rounding out a nice trifecta of maintenance issues.
 Add to that our resident snake[^1] disrupting our repair work and the fact that this all happened right before an out-of-town work trip for both my husband and I.

 In short, our life over the last two weeks has been a Chevy Chase movie.